Escape-Technologies/graphql-armor/README.md

     n: 1000,
     onAccept: [], // Callbacks that are ran whenever a Query is accepted
     onReject: [], // Callbacks that are ran whenever a Query is rejected
-    throwRejection: true, // When rejected, do you want to throw the error or do nothing?
+    throwOnRejection: true, // When rejected, do you want to throw the error or do nothing?
   }
 }
 ```